Here’s everything you need to know about the facility:

 Wings of Wonder and the Little Traverse Bay Bands (LTBB) of Odawa Indians are partnering to build the first Tribal Eagle Aviary and Rehabilitation Center East of the Mississippi River.

 For Rebecca, one of the hardest parts of stepping away from rehab work was knowing there was no one in the wings to pick up the task.
-Add to it Rebecca’s long-held dream of a fully public raptor center and permanent enclosure for the glut of non-releasable eagles that would otherwise be euthanized – you get the picture.
+Add to it Rebecca’s long-held dream of a raptor center and permanent enclosure for the glut of non-releasable eagles that would otherwise be euthanized.
 The Migizi Aviary will do all of that and more!
-The rehab facility will be named “The Wings of Wonder Rehabilitation Center,” which will cement Rebecca’s 30 years of giving back to the earth.
+The rehab facility will be named “The Wings of Wonder Rehabilitation Center,” which will cement Rebecca’s legacy for her 30 years of giving back to the earth.

 The Legacy Project